 Elastic modulus and flexural strength

-These properties correlate with flexibility; lower modulus materials like engineered polymers and reinforced composites bend more easily without yielding.
+These properties correlate with flexibility; lower-modulus materials, such as engineered polymers and reinforced composites, bend more easily without yielding.
 This also allows them to right themselves after temporary loads are removed.

 Weight Considerations